-You can easily add a plug-in by clicking a free insert on a track, and choosing a plug-in from the pop-up menu.
+In the Mix window, you can add a plug-in by clicking an insert on a track, and choosing a plug-in from the pop-up menu.
 You can do this during playback or when playback is stopped.
 Note that you can add several different instances of a plug-in in the same session, depending on your CPU's power.
-For example, the demo session uses the 4-band EQ Plug-In 3 times.
+For example, the demo session uses the 4-band EQ plug-in 3 times.
 Once you add a plug-in to an insert, you can open it to view and adjust settings by clicking on the plug-in name next to the insert.

-Trv it!
+Try it!

 Several plug-ins are already activated in the demo session "Be There."
-We'll try adjusting the EO Plug-In on the track called "VOX."
-First, vou'll have to find a good location to hear the vocals.
+We'll try adjusting the EQ plug-in on the track called "VOX."
+First, you'll have to find a good location to hear the vocals.
 We'll start at the first verse.
-But since the "VOX" track isn't showing, we'll have to show it first by clicking it in the Tracks list on the left of the Mix window.
+But since the "VOX" track isn't showing, we'll have to show it first by clicking it in the Show/Hide Tracks list on the left of the Mix window.